-Bad credit car finance is available to businesses — but often it is better to structure any finance as a chattel mortgage or a commercial hire purchase agreement.
-These specialist finance structures are designed specifically for businesses and typically offer significant tax advantages for businesses.
+Bad credit car finance is available to businesses — but there are generally specific business finance options that may be more suitable, such as a chattel mortgage or a commercial hire purchase agreement.
+These loans are designed exclusively for businesses and typically offer significant tax advantages.

-If you meet the criteria for a bad credit car loan, a broker or non-bank lender can typically have an approval completed within an hour.
+If you meet the criteria for a bad credit car loan, you can typically have an approval completed within an hour.
 Once approved, the funds should be made available within 24 hours.

 Yes, but in some instances, lenders will advise that you may need to pay any outstanding defaults before they are willing to offer approval for a bad credit car loan.

 The fees you pay on a bad credit car loan will depend on your lender.
 Brokers are often paid a brokerage fee for referring an applicant to the lender, and banks or non-bank lenders will often charge their own administration or set-up fees.